radha-murugan/msc-project/README.md

 ## Running the Notebooks

-Run the notebooks **in the below order** — each one saves outputs that the next one depends on.
+Run the notebooks in the below order.
+Each one saves outputs that the next one depends on.

 1. 01_data_preparation.ipynb
 2. 02_model_training.ipynb and 06_model_training_cnn (can run in parllel)